arepetti/Tinkwell/Documentation/Getting-Started.md

 You now have a running Tinkwell system.
 To learn more, explore the following resources:

 - [Glossary](./Glossary.md): Understand the core concepts and terminology.
 - [CLI Reference](./CLI.md): Discover all the available commands for monitoring and debugging.
 - [Derived Measures](./Derived-measures.md): Learn how to create custom measures.
+- [How-To](./How-to.md): Quick guide for doing the most common tasks.